 How Medical Devices are Classified

-There are a number of factors that determine how a medical device is classified, these include:
+There are a number of factors that determine how a medical device is classified in the U.S.A. these include:

 - The length of time for which the device will be used